mdavison35/Insurance/README.md

 ## Data
 The sample_data.csv file can be used to test the import feature and populate data

+## Database
+ * The project uses a SQL database with the postgresql package
+ * This is managed by the Ecto package
+ * The model(schema) can be found in /lib/insurance/quotes/quote.ex
+ * The functions using Ecto to interact with the database are in /lib/insurance/quotes.ex
+ * The database migration is in /priv/repo/migrations and begins 2024(a date stamp of the migration time)

 ## Acknowledgements

   * The CSV importing feature using liveview was adapted from [FullstackPhoenix](https://fullstackphoenix.com/tutorials/import-csv-with-preview-liveview-file-upload)